 - Fall 2020, Spring 2019, Fall 2018

-Michael Nutter served as the 98th Mayor of the City of Philadelphia.
+Michael Nutter has served as Chair of the Institute of Politics Senior Advisory Committee since 2021.

 Mayor Nutter and New Orleans Mayor Mitch Landrieu recently launched Cities United, an initiative -- in affiliation with the National League of Cities -- dedicated to creating partnerships between cities, non-profits, and others to combat violence and crime among African-American men and boys.